newjersey/navigator.business.nj.gov/content/src/fundings/small-business-lease.md

 ## Eligibility

-Small businesses and nonprofits entering a new market-rate lease, lease amendment, or lease extension for at least a 5-year term that includes at least 250 square feet of street-level space.
+Small businesses and nonprofits must be entering a new market-rate lease, lease amendment, or lease extension for at least a 5-year term that includes at least 250 square feet of street-level space.

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }